What happens in a work health assessment?

-None of the information relating to the assessment will be shared with anyone outside of the occupational health assessment procedure.
+None of the information relating to the assessment will be shared with anyone outside the Occupational Health assessment procedure.

 The nurses and doctors involved are governed by the usual codes of conduct and legislation relating to confidentiality and data protection.

-It’s difficult to say but, on average, appointments are likely to take around an hour.
+It’s difficult to say but, on average, appointments are likely to take between 30-60 minutes.
 Sometimes it may take slightly longer if health problems are more complex.

 The referral form from your manager or HR advisor will include specific questions that will be asked in the assessment.